uspki/policies/certificate-policy.md

 #### 4.3.1 CA actions during certificate issuance
 Issuance of a CA Certificate shall require an individual authorized by the CA to deliberately issue a direct command in order for the CA to perform a certificate signing operation.
 Issuance of a CA certificate shall require written authorization by the FPKIPA.

-All Domain Validation TLS Server Authentication certificates and Organizational Validation TLS Server Authentication certificates shall assert a Certificate Transparency (CT) Signed Certificate Timestamp (SCT) in the x509v3 certificate extension.
-The CA shall submit a pre-certificate to a minimum of two (2) Certificate Transparency Logs for certificates with a validity period less than or equal to 395 days.
-Information included in the pre-certificates shall not be redacted prior to submission to the CT Logs.

-- At least one of the CT Logs shall be a log operated by Google
-- At least one of the CT Logs shall be a log operated by a government or business entity other than Google

-There is no limit on the maximum number of CT Logs which may be submitted to.

-The CA shall include at least two (2) SCTs meeting the variety requirements in the x509v3 certificate extension for the Domain Validation TLS Server Authentication certificate or the Organizational Validation TLS Server Authentication certificate issued.

 #### 4.3.2 Notification to subscriber by the CA of issuance of certificate
 The CA shall issue the certificate according to the certificate requesting protocol used by the Applicant (this may be automated) and, if the protocol does not provide inherent notification, also notify the Applicant of the issuance.